Kim Hak-chul

 Kim Hak-Chul (born 4 November 1972) is a South Korean retired footballer and football manager.
-He has played in the K League for 14 years from 1995 to 2009, and he has been rated by many fans as one of the best defenders in the K League.In 2009, he managed Incheon United reserve team and led the team to R-League Champion.
+He played in the K League for 14 years from 1995 to 2009, and he has been rated by many fans as one of the best defenders in the K League.
+In 2009, he managed the Incheon United reserve team that became the R-League Champion.

 Club career

 Busan Daewoo Royals

-Kim Hak-chul signed Busan Daewoo Royals in 1995, but he played only seven games in the early stages.

-Since 1996, he has been rated as a must-have player on the team.
-In 1997 he was rated as one of the K-League's best defenders and that year the Busan Daewoo Royals won the Adidas Cup 1997, Prospecs Cup 1997 and League.
+Kim Hak-chul signed with Busan Daewoo Royals in 1995, but he played only seven games in the early stages.
+From 1996, he was rated as a must-have player on the team.
+In 1997 he was rated as one of the K-League's best defenders and that year the Busan Daewoo Royals won the Adidas Cup 1997, Prospecs Cup 1997 and the League.

-At that time, the attackers rarely scored against Kim Hak-chul.
-Hwang Sun-hong, Seo Jung-won, Kim Do-hoon etc.
+At that time, attackers like Hwang Sun-hong, Seo Jung-won, Kim Do-hoon, etc., rarely scored against Kim Hak-chul.